Gravitational waves from inflation in LISA: reconstruction pipeline and physics interpretation: Template-based reconstruction with the SGWBinner pipeline

 \section{Template-based reconstruction with the SGWBinner pipeline}

 This section summarizes the data analysis methods we employ in this work.
-Most of the analyses rely on the \texttt{SGWBinner} code~\cite{Caprini:2019pxz, Flauger:2020qyi}, which, for this work, has been modified to perform template-based analyses.
+Most of the analyses rely on the \texttt{SGWBinner} code~\cite{Caprini:2019pxz, Flauger:2020qyi}, which, for this work, has been modified to perform template-based analyses\footnote{We note that the name of our code was named "\texttt{SGWBinner}" after the algorithm employed in Refs.~\cite{Caprini:2019pxz, Flauger:2020qyi}, which was based on splitting the whole frequency range tested by LISA in smaller bins and fitting the signal with a free amplitude and tilt in each bin.
+The name of the code should not mislead the reader, as we do not use such algorithm in this paper, relying instead on the template-based analysis described in this Section.}.
 After briefly recalling some features of the LISA \GWB\ data analysis, we discuss the key ingredients of the algorithm and the updates on the astrophysical foregrounds, compared to ref.~\cite{Flauger:2020qyi}. \\

 LISA will provide three time-domain data streams $d_i$, with $i$ running over the LISA channels, which we divide into segments of individual duration $\tau$.
 Then the frequency domain data $\tilde{d}_i(f)$ are defined via Fourier transform as